Jordan Black (American football)

 Brian Jordan Black (born January 28, 1980) is an American former professional football player who was an offensive tackle in the National Football League (NFL).
 He was selected by the Kansas City Chiefs in the fifth round of the 2003 NFL draft.
 He played college football for the Notre Dame Fighting Irish.

 Black was also a member of the Houston Texans, Jacksonville Jaguars, New Orleans Saints, and Washington Redskins.

 During Jordan's career in the NFL, he was elected as a Board of Player Representatives in the National Football League Players Association.

 Early life

 Black played high school football for Dallas Christian School in Mesquite, Texas from 1995 to 1998, during which time the team won multiple Texas State championships, including a state championship playing basketball.

 Black's jersey, #77, was retired by Dallas Christian School in 2003.

 College career

 Black played in 43 games for the University of Notre Dame, starting 42 of those contests.
+He is in the top 10 in games started at Notre Dame.